-Parents can support learning by using the questions posed above as starting points of conversations, and by encouraging your daughter to watch scientific documentary programmes relevant to these topics.
-Discussing scientific news items, as and when they arise, builds understanding and broader cognitive framework.
-Our 'science in the news' notice board and dedicated Google area should evoke discussion around the dinner table too.
-An outing to the various science museums and exhibitions from a young age evokes an interest in the subject and is strongly recommended.
+Parents can support learning by insisting on well organised notes and a quiet work space at home, as well as monitoring revision programs.
+Taking an interest in topics they are studying will allow them to consolidate what they are learning in class.
+Watching scientific documentary programmes and discussing Science topics in the news offers opportunities to reflect on possible career options as well.
+Our 'Science in the news' notice board should evoke discussion around the dinner table as well.
+An outing to the various Science museums from a young age evokes an interest in the subject and is strongly recommended.

-Mrs Helen Williams - haw@clairescourt.net
+Miss Lydia Lowry - lil@clairescourt.net